andreas-bradahl/build-tip-cp4i-bar/README.md

 # build-tip-cp4i-bar
-CLI application to create an overridden BAR articact file
+CLI application to create an overridden BAR articact file for IBM App Connect Enterprise

 ## Usage
 The folder structure of your TIP CP4I application needs to be the following: